voxpelli/relspider/README.md

 ## Demo

-For the moment there is an open demo up and running on a free [Heroku](http://www.heroku.com/) instance with all the above recommended add-ons: http://relspider.herokuapp.com/
+Sometimes there is an open demo up and running on a free [Heroku](http://www.heroku.com/) instance with all the above recommended add-ons: http://relspider.herokuapp.com/

+## Changelog

+### 0.2.0

+Big refactoring, among other things:

+* Separated up logic into more files
+* Moved from the pg-library to the knex-library for interacting with Postgres
+* Added some simple tests
+* Added some linting

+New features:

+* Added throttling based on IP in addition to host names
+* Experimental social graph indexing and feed finding